alcir-junior-caju/study-english/presentation.md

 >
 > _For that to happen, I need to be strong, have discipline, be organized and focused._
 >
-> _My life choices are: family, always study, enjoying life more, working less, technology always._
+> _My life choices are: family, always studying, enjoying life more, working less, technology always._

 When you finish writing, proofread the text.
 Pay attention to spelling, to vocabulary appropriateness, and to sentence construction.
 Also, make sure you answered all questions and included all parts.